-- · Base Pay;
+- Base Salary:

 - Annual/Short-Term Cash Incentive Compensation;

 - Long-Term Incentive Compensation;

 - · Other Benefits; and

-- · Change of Control Agreements.
+- Change of Control Agreements.

 The Compensation Committee engages a compensation consultant on a bi-annual basis to ensure that the Company's compensation package is consistent with that of its competitors.
-The Committee engaged Meridian in August of 2014 to evaluate the mix of targeted compensation and the other types of programs that we offer.
+The Committee engaged Meridian in fiscal 2017 to evaluate the mix of targeted compensation and the other incentive programs that we offer.
+Meridian and the Committee concluded that no formal evaluation was required in fiscal 2018 because the study conducted in fiscal 2017 continued to reflect the current market conditions.
 Meridian was engaged exclusively by the Committee and does not provide other services to the Company or senior management.
 The Committee has assessed the independence of Meridian pursuant to SEC rules and concluded that Meridian's work for the Committee does not raise any conflict of interest.

-In fiscal 2015, the Committee evaluated the competitiveness of the compensation package offered to our executives in both form and structure.
-Meridian's executive compensation practices analysis included a review of general industry survey data and of proxy information for the following companies:
+The Committee evaluated the competitiveness of the compensation package offered to our executives in both form and structure.
+Meridian's fiscal 2017 executive compensation practices analysis included a review of general industry survey data and of proxy information and other public filings for the following companies: